namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Changed
 - From Lavazza to Kirkland espresso, for the kamira.
+- From more typical dryness eye drops Ive used for a long time, to so called preservative free PF kind.
+(Some crazy redness went away after switching, but this was just a n=1 pre/post anececdote of course)
 ## 2025-07
 ### Started
 - Started this personal changelog!